 Snuggled just beneath the Rim Rock there are 5 ruins located relatively close together on the valley floor.
 Pueblo Bonita, (in Spanish Beautiful Town).
 It is considered to be the Center of the NC Ribble to Chaco Canyon NPWorld.
 Archaeologist estimate that 100 people lived in Pueblo Bonita year round, and that extra rooms were allowed for guests and traders.
 Chaco Canyon was the center of trade for thousands of miles and Pueblo Bonita was the religious or ceremonial center, and trade center.
 Chaco Canyon as a whole had a population of over 2,000 people.

 There was a young Park Service guide giving a lecture and tour of Pueblo Bonito, the largest of the Chaco complex.
 Why not!
 He loved this assignment.
 It was his first; and so different from the East Coast where he was raised.

 I would like to draw your attention to the masonry work over this entire structure.
 And recognize at the time the Chacoans lived here, these walls were plastered.

-I've mentioned this masonry; as when we get to Mesa Verde next week, you'll notice a completely different pattern with the masonry not nearly as refined as we observed here at Chaco.
-Too, remember these Chaco ruins were built some 500 years prior to the cliff dwellings at Mesa Verde.
+I've mentioned this masonry; as when we get to Mesa Verde in a couple of weeks, you'll notice a completely different pattern with the masonry not nearly as refined as we observed here at Chaco.
+Too, remember Chaco was built some 500 years prior to the cliff dwellings at Mesa Verde.
 These walls were constructed by craftsmen.